-Moderation approach to main assessment: Universal double-blind marking
+Moderation approach to main assessment: Universal Double Blind Marking of the whole cohort

 Assessment Feedback: Individual feedback on all documents from both supervisor and second marker, together with an agreed grade.
 Collective feedback and agreed grade for public presentation and demonstration.